 The X-ray facility strongly encourages user participation in structure determination and refinement and graphics interaction of molecular structure determinations.
 Users who wish to participate in single-crystal structure determination, powder sample measurement and thin films analysis (DIY users) may do so after:

-- Completing the online radiation safety training before using the diffractometers.
+- Completing the online radiation safety training ("X-Ray Devices training") before using the diffractometers.
 Please contact Mathieu Lalonde, our Science Safety Officer, if you have any questions.

 - Taking Chem 255: Practical Crystallography in Chemistry and Materials Science.